latest nhpb_banner 1__compressed2

 Financial assistance programs Ohio.

-Get financial help, grant money and free items in all counties and cities located in Ohio listed below, including Columbus and Cleveland.
-Learn about local government organizations and charities in Ohio that provide immediate help with rent, housing, transportation or utility bills.
+Get financial help, grant money and free items in all counties and cities located in Ohio.
+Learn about local government organizations, non-profits and charities that provide immediate help with rent, housing, transportation or utility bills.
 There are many other resources, ranging from free food to clothes, gasoline cards and more.
 Find how to get financial help in OH near you.

 Emergency financial assistance is offered along with free stuff or case management in OH.
-Charities can give free medical care or bus passes for work.
+Charities can give free gas vouchers or bus passes for work.
 There is also government social services from Jobs and Family Services, free debt reduction programs and low-income, affordable housing.

 Get emergency financial help for bills, free items, housing, food and more in Ohio